 The reduction in bounce rate you’ll experience as a result of going multilingual will have an inverse effect on your conversion rate – which will improve thanks to consumers feeling confident that they fully understand all the steps in the purchasing process.

 3. Establishing a Competitive Advantage

 As we move into economically precarious times, now more than ever businesses need to differentiate themselves to gain an advantage over their competitors.

-A multi-language website will do just that and help you to boost cross-border e-commerce sales which could prove key as we move towards an increasing e-commerce-focused retail environment.
+A multi-language website will help you to boost cross-border e-commerce sales which could prove key as we move towards an increasingly e-commerce-focused retail environment.

 4. International Search Engine Optimization

 For those who may be unfamiliar with SEO, the online success of a company is very much dependent on its ability to rank highly on search engine result pages (SERPs).
 The higher up on search engine pages your website pages rank, the more likely consumers will see them, this in turn has an impact on your eventual sales and profits.

 Of course, many of you may be fully aware of SEO and are killing it on a domestic level.
 However, how do you rank highly on these search engine result pages when you’re trying to attract foreign customers, who browse in different languages?